keymetrics/doc-pm2/en/plus/guide/issue-dashboard.md

 # Issue dashboard

+PM2 always keep your application so you are not afraid anymore of the exception crashing you app.

+But wait, what if many exceptions are happening and you are not aware of it?

+With PM2 Plus, we've got your back.
 You can track all exceptions that happens on your servers along with:
 - stack trace
 - line code number
 - logs before exception

-The issue dashboard primarily reports all the uncaught exceptions.
-When happening, Node.js process crashes and pm2 automatically restarts the application while emiting an exception.

 ![issue dashboard]({{ site.baseurl }}{% link img/plus/issue.png %})